 Time to Install the Metal Roofs

-Once the flat roofs were complete the job became a matter of having the metal roof components delivered and installed which, by contrast to all the previous work, was fairly straightforward.
+Once the flat roofs were complete the job became a matter of having the metal roof components delivered and installed which, in contrast to all the previous work, was fairly straightforward.
 We can not say enough about East Coast Metals, our distributor of choice for many years.
 They simply have the finest facility in Miami-Dade County for the preparation, manufacture and delivery of metal roof components and panels.

 One additional note – over the years I’ve noticed mill-grade roofs stay cleaner than those that are factory-painted.
 Galvalume sheets consist of a galvanized roll that is run through a molten bath of 55% aluminum and 45% zinc.
 It is the zinc that disrupts the PH of the panel surface and kills the fungus, algae, bacteria and mold spores.
 Roofs with painted panels seem to be staining very quickly.
 Whatever biocides are in the paint do not hold up against South Florida’s flora and fauna.